soedinglab/MMseqs2/README.md

 MMseqs2 has not just improved in sensitivity and speed it also improved usability through several helper tools.
 The utilities comprise tools for format conversion, multiple sequence alignment, sequence profile calculation, 6-frame translation for ORF extraction, set operations on sequence sets, regex-based filters, and statistics tools to analyse results.

 ## Installation
+MMseqs can be installed by compiling the binary, download a static version of use homebrew.
+MMseqs2 requirements a 64 bit system with SSE4.1.

 ### Compile
 Compiling MMseqs2 from source has the advantage that it will be optimized to the specific system, which might improve its performance.
 To compile mmseqs `git`, `g++` (4.6 or higher) and `cmake` (3.0 or higher) are needed.
 Afterwards, the MMseqs2 binary will be located in in `build/bin/`.